Toggle: English / Spanish

 Normal value ranges may vary slightly among different laboratories.
 Some laboratories use different measurements or may test different specimens.
 Talk to your doctor about the meaning of your specific test results.

-An abnormal result may mean you have high lipid levels (hyperlipidemia).
+An abnormal result may mean you have high lipid (fat) levels in your blood.
+A medical term for this is hyperlipidemia.

 Other disorders that may be associated with high apoB100 levels include